awsdocs/amazon-cloudsearch-developer-guide/doc_source/getting-suggestions.md

 **To add a suggester**

-1. Sign in to the AWS Management Console and open the Amazon CloudSearch console at [https://console\.aws\.amazon\.com/cloudsearch/home](https://console.aws.amazon.com/cloudsearch/home)\.
+1. Open the Amazon CloudSearch console at [https://console\.aws\.amazon\.com/cloudsearch/home](https://console.aws.amazon.com/cloudsearch/home)\.

-1. In the navigation pane, click the name of the domain, and then click the domain's **Suggesters** link\.
+1. In the left navigation pane, choose **Domains**\.

+1. Choose the name of the domain to open its configuration\.

+1. Go to the **Advanced search options** tab\.

-1. In the **Suggesters** pane, click the **Add a New Suggester** button\.
-The button is below the list of suggesters configured for the domain\.
+1. In the **Suggesters** pane, choose **Add suggester**\.s

-1. Enter a name for the new suggester in the **Name** field\.
+1. Enter a name for the new suggester\.

-1. Specify the text field you want to use for suggestions in the **Source** field\.
+1. For **Source field**, specify the text field to use for suggestions\.

-1. If you want to include suggestions that correct for minor misspellings or typos, set the **Fuzzy Matching** option to **low** or **high**\.
+1. To include suggestions that correct for minor misspellings or typos, set **Fuzzy matching** to **Low** or **High**\.
 When set to low, the suggestions include terms that differ from the user query string by a single character\.
 When set to high, the suggestions include terms that differ by up to two characters\.

-1. If you want to control how the suggestions are sorted, enter a numeric expression in the **Sort Expression** field\.
+1. To control how the suggestions are sorted, enter a numeric expression in the **Sort expression** field\.
 The expression can simply be the name of the numeric field you want to use to sort the suggestions, the name of an existing expression, or any valid expression\.
 For more information about expressions, see [Configuring Expressions](configuring-expressions.md)\.

-1. Click **Submit** to save your changes\.
+1. Click **Save changes**\.

-1. When you are done configuring suggesters for your search domain, you must re\-index your domain before you can use the suggesters\.
-To run indexing, go to the domain dashboard and click the **Run Indexing** button on the domain dashboard\.
+1. When you're done configuring suggesters for your search domain, you must re\-index your domain before you can use the suggesters\.
+To run indexing, go to the domain dashboard and choose **Actions**, **Run indexing**\.

-**To update a suggester**

-1. Sign in to the AWS Management Console and open the Amazon CloudSearch console at [https://console\.aws\.amazon\.com/cloudsearch/home](https://console.aws.amazon.com/cloudsearch/home)\.

-1. In the **Navigation** pane, click the name of the domain, and then click the domain's **Suggesters** link\.

-1. In the **Suggesters** pane, modify the suggester settings\.

-1. Click **Submit** to save your changes\.

-**To delete a suggester**

-1. Sign in to the AWS Management Console and open the Amazon CloudSearch console at [https://console\.aws\.amazon\.com/cloudsearch/home](https://console.aws.amazon.com/cloudsearch/home)\.

-1. In the **Navigation** pane, click the name of the domain, and then click the domain's **Suggesters** link\.

-1. In the **Suggesters** pane, click the **Delete this Suggester** link for the suggester\(s\) you want to remove\.

-1. Click **Submit** to save your changes\.

 ### Configuring Suggesters with the AWS CLI<a name="configuring-suggesters-clt"></a>